openebs-archive/openebs-docs/docs/ugndm.md

         - <link1> # like /dev/disk/by-path/virtio-pci-0000:00:03.0-scsi-0:0:2:0
       nodeAttributes:
         nodeName: <node name> # output of `kubectl get nodes` can be used
-      path: <devpath> # like /dev/sdb1
+      path: <devpath> # like /dev/dm-0

    ```

-2. Modify the created block device CR sample YAML with the partition disk information.
+2. Modify the created block device CR sample YAML with the disk information.
 In the above block device CR sample spec, following fields must be filled before applying the YAML.

    - name
      - Provide unique name for the blockdevice CR.
 In the above YAML spec, given name for the blockdevice CR is `example-blockdevice-1`